Surveying & GNSS

 • Magnetic north aligns with Earth’s magnetic field.

-• Grid north aligns with a map’s coordinate
+• Grid north aligns with a map’s coordinate grid.

 Application

-• Magnetic north is essential for compass navigation.
+• Magnetic north for compass navigation.